 Bags of Ethics feature on a special fashion segment in ITV’s This Morning With Lorraine.
 Stylist, Mark Heyes, selected the range as part of his latest fashion and style recommendations.
 Inspiration for the bags comes directly from Julien Macdonald’s Spring-Summer 2016 collection making the range of three designs an affordable way to wear high fashion.
 The canvas tote bags were seen as beautiful beach bags, with the tropical prints and handy internal zip-pocket.
 Check out more reasons why they are a must buy this season!
 View more about the Julien Macdonald Bags

 Business Is Great is the Government’s new programme to help people set up their own businesses, build them up and accelerate growth into new markets.
 This article selected Supreme Creations a supplier of Bags of Ethics bags as an example for other businesses.
 The article follows the expansion of industry following major retailers’ move towards reusable bags for life in 2005, and the growth of our exports to Europe that have made us “a company that epitomises international business.”
 Click here for the full article

 BBC News article about father, daughter business relationships.
-Outlining how Smruti’s professional relationship began, the effect her introduction into the company has had on how the business runs and how they manage to keep their business relationship professional, while still maintaining a loving father, daughter relationship outside of the office.
+Outlining how the Supreme Creations business runs and how they manage to keep their business relationship professional, while still maintaining a loving father, daughter relationship outside of the office.